SamuelMolling/samuelmolling.github.io/_talks/mug-sc-jun-2024.md

 Participants gained valuable knowledge on leveraging Atlas Search and Vector Search, understanding the best practices and real-world applications of these technologies.
 The session was well-received, with attendees appreciating the practical demonstrations and the clear guidance on utilizing MongoDB's advanced search features.

 [More information here](https://mongodb-developer.github.io/search-lab/)

-> Note: The slides are in Portuguese, the native language of the community.